-In the last few years it seems that lately Fort Worth has gotten more bridge work than a punch-drunk boxer: bridges being imploded (Weatherford Street), bridges being built (Clearfork, Hulen, West 7th Street), bridges being planned (two bridges for North Riverside Drive, three for the bypass channel of Panther Island).
+In the last few years Fort Worth has gotten more bridge work than a punch-drunk boxer: bridges being imploded (Weatherford Street), bridges being built (Clearfork, Hulen, West 7th Street), bridges being planned (two bridges for North Riverside Drive, three for the bypass channel of Panther Island).
 Whew.
-But Cowtown goes on a bridge binge every century or so.
+But then Cowtown goes on a bridge binge every century or so.
 In 1913 Fort Worth had just finished building one bridge over the Trinity River and was working on four more.

 These photos from a full-page spread in a Star-Telegram of December 14, 1913 show Fort Worth’s bridge projects.
 Just completed was the 12th Street (Northside Drive today) Bridge.
 Under construction were the Paddock Viaduct, the Samuels Avenue Bridge, the West 7th Street Bridge, and the East 4th Street Bridge.
 Total cost for all five: $600,000, the Paddock Viaduct accounting for half that total.